-A pelvic kidney is a kidney that does not move up to the usual position near the rib cage and upper back but remains in the pelvis.
-This happens during fetal development.
-Most people do not develop any symptoms, but complications can sometimes occur.
+A pelvic kidney is a kidney that does not move up to the usual position during fetal devopment.
+The kidney will be in the pelvis instead of near the rib cage and upper back.
+It does not usually cause symptoms, but complications can sometimes occur.

 A pelvic or ectopic kidney is a kidney that is not in its usual position near the middle back, right below the rib cage.